Azure/FTALive-Sessions/content/networking/networking-overview/connectivity.md

 If you need to communicate with services (using a private IP) in another network there are a few options depending on your requirements, primarily VPN or ExpressRoute.
 The Azure Architecture center has a a great article comparing the two [here](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/) also review the gateway [planning table](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#planningtable):

-- [**VPN**](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways): A Virtual Private Network connection is established by creating an encrypted tunnel between a customer VPN device (could be a dedicated device, part of a firewall, or software) and a VPN Virtual Network Gateway in Azure.
-VPN is best for dev/test workloads and small and medium scale production workloads.
+- [**VPN**](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways): A Virtual Private Network connection is established by creating an encrypted tunnel between a customer VPN device and a VPN Virtual Network Gateway in Azure.
+VPN is best suited for dev/test workloads and small and medium scale production workloads.
 It is a good starting place for new Azure environments and connectivity to smaller sites.
 Because it does not require a third party's involvement to configure, it generally takes less time to bring online.
 - [**ExpressRoute**](https://docs.microsoft.com/azure/expressroute/expressroute-introduction): ExpressRoute connectivity conceptually means running a physical wire from your datacenter to Microsoft, or--more commonly--to a provider who in turn has a direct connection to Microsoft.
 ExpressRoute connectivity provides the enterprise-class reliability, resiliency, and throughput required for more demanding production and mission critical workloads.

 ## Virtual Network Gateways